-B.16.2 Vehicle industry supervisor/trainer/co-ordinator-Level II requirements for a trainer/supervisor/co-ordinator-Level I are set out at clause A.3.3(b) in Schedule A-Classification Structure and Definitions of this award
+B.16.2 Vehicle industry supervisor/trainer/co-ordinator-Level II

+A trainer/supervisor/co-ordinator-Level II is an employee who is responsible for supervision and/or training of trainer/supervisor/co-ordinator-Level I. The requirements for a trainer/supervisor/co-ordinator-Level I are set out at clause A.3.3(b) in Schedule A-Classification Structure and Definitions of this award.